the-jojo/the-jojo.github.io/_pages/about.md

 Recent News
 ======
  - Received the Masters CS+ Class Prize for the best student in all CS+ programmes in Session 2019-2020, University of Glasgow, Scotland
- - Personal website is now up and running!
+ - Personal website is in development!
 Check it out at [the-jojo.github.io](https://the-jojo.github.io/)